chengchen2326/stata-testmechs/README.md

 ### 3. Multi-valued mediator example with `allow_min_defiers`

-We can also estimate a pooled lower bound when the mediator is multi-valued.
+We can also estimate a lower bound combining both mechanisms when the mediator is multi-valued.

 #### R benchmark